Indirect Tax

 Real-time reporting catches problems immediately.
 When every transaction gets reported as it happens, tax authorities can spot fraud patterns, calculation errors, and missing payments right away.
 ViDA is bringing tax compliance in line with the capabilities of modern technology.

 ViDA helps legitimate businesses, too.
 Instead of juggling 27 different sets of rules, formats, and filing deadlines, businesses will now follow one streamlined process.
 The new system is overseen by the European Commission.
+And according to the European Commission, ViDA is projected to reduce administrative and compliance costs for EU traders by over €4.1 billion per year over ten years, save platform economy SMEs approximately €8.7 billion over ten years, and reduce costs from DRR alone by approximately €1.4 billion annually.

 ViDA’s Pillar 1 – Digital Reporting & E-Invoicing